 Preparation: For best results, get ready in a place with as much natural light as possible.
 Artificial lights create a strong yellow tone in photographs and as such we usually request that all artificial lights be turned off when we arrive.
 We also like to take this opportunity to recommend against using any fake tan sprays, lotions, or tanning beds in the run up to your wedding.
 Artificial tanning creates an unflattering orange cast in photographs that is hard to adjust in post-production, and we can’t tell you how many brides we’ve talked to who spent the night before their weddings in a panic trying to scrub off tanning lotion after applying too much!

 Ceremony: As long as there aren’t tight restrictions on our movements during the ceremony our standard shots include: people walking down the aisle, the wedding party, readers, the officiant, parents, key ceremony moments, including ring exchange, the first kiss, and the registry signing.
-We usually try to photograph the newlyweds actually signing the
+We usually try to photograph the newlyweds actually signing the register and don’t often take a formal posed shot then but if you would like one we are happy to take it.
+Please let us know if there are any unique or unexpected elements to your ceremony that you want to make certain that we don’t miss.

 Here is a suggested/sample list for formals.
 Please feel free to add or take away any shots that you prefer.
 We are also happy to take any less formal posed shots of anyone who wants them throughout the day.